dstackai/dstack/examples/deployment/tgi/README.md

 ```
 </div>

-If no gateway is created, the service’s endpoint will be accessible at
+Once the service is up, the model will be available via the OpenAI-compatible endpoint
-`<dstack server URL>/proxy/services/<project name>/<run name>`.
+at `<dstack server URL>/proxy/models/<project name>`
+or at `https://gateway.<gateway domain>` if your project has a gateway.

 <div class="termy">